godotengine/godot-docs/tutorials/3d/procedural_geometry/surfacetool.rst

 ``commit_to_arrays()``.
 Calling ``generate_normals(true)`` will flip the resulting normals.
 As a side note, ``generate_normals()`` only works if the primitive type is set to ``Mesh.PRIMITIVE_TRIANGLES``.

-If you don't add custom tangents, they can be added with ``generate_tangents()``, but it requires that each vertex have UVs and normals set already.
+You may notice that normal mapping or other material properties look broken on the generated mesh.
+This is because normal mapping **requires** the mesh to feature *tangents*, which are separate from *normals*.
+You can either add custom tangents manually, or generate them automatically with with ``generate_tangents()``.
+This method requires that each vertex have UVs and normals set already.

 .. tabs::
  .. code-tab:: gdscript GDScript